MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 He was really bullish on Bitcoin in early 2020.

 NASDAQ has been underperforming the S&P for quite some time now.
-This is a sign that some of the speculative fever is dissapating.
+This is a sign that some of the speculative fever is dissipating.

 He's been very bullish on commodities, but might be overextended in the short run.